 The vitamin C in rambutan also contributes to bone health.

-6. Can Help Prevent Cancer
+5. May Help Prevent Cancer

 Rambutan is one of those fruits with a high antioxidant content, which is reason enough to say that it can prevent cancer.
 These antioxidants can fight inflammation and protect the cells in the body from getting affected.